UMP 75x24 [M8+M10] GW F200 Lina / N38 - search holder

 - They are exceptionally resistant to demagnetization caused by an external magnetic field,

-- Significant importance in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+- Significant importance in the industry of new technologies – are utilized in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: